kadieclancy/cs2520_project/README.md

 # Wide Area Networks Project

+Note that the network is currently functioning under a stop and wait protocol, where a router sends a single packet and waits for an ack.
+This is just because it was easiest to implement.

 Some notes about the current state of the code:

 1. The network relies on a central router that stores the physical topology of the whole network. this is called conn_router.
 New routers know the port/ip of conn_router and automatically connect to it when they become alive.